 - High-priced attorney called in but failure to follow through with providing requested material drags on for months — procrastination on steroids

 I rarely even use the term “ADHD Adult” (or partner spouse).
 But to be concise, I am using it here.
 Thank you for understanding my intent.

 People with ADHD are not clones.
 They are individuals, with individual experiences of this highly variable syndrome.
-ADHD also has common co-existing conditions that can exacerbate dysregulation and Executive Function challenges.
+Some are more likely to be bullied than to bully.
+ADHD also has common co-existing conditions that can exacerbate dysregulation, empathy deficits, and Executive Function challenges.

-How their partners respond to these ADHD-challenged behaviors might not make a huge positive difference but it can make a huge negative difference.
+How their partners respond to these ADHD-challenged behaviors might not make a decisively positive difference but it can worsen a bad situation.

 Without Strategy, Things Can Go From Bad to Worse

 Sometimes, despite our best efforts to preserve marriage and family unit, divorce is the only option.
 We must flee the marriage for our own survival.
 Desperation can be so high we feel only that we must get out—and we don’t care how.
 That’s understandable.